anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the verification fails, the MASA SHOULD respond with an HTTP client error status code to the registrar.
 The client error status codes are kept the same as defined in {{Section 5.6 of !RFC8995}}:

-* 403 Forbidden: if the voucher-request is not signed correctly or is stale or if the pledge has another outstanding voucher that cannot be overridden
+* 403 Forbidden: if the voucher-request is not signed correctly or is stale or if the pledge has another outstanding voucher that cannot be overridden.
-* 404 Not Found: if the request is for a device that is not known to the MASA
+* 404 Not Found: if the request is for a device that is not known to the MASA.
-* 406 Not Acceptable: if a voucher of the desired type or that uses the desired algorithms (as indicated by the "Accept" header fields and algorithms used in the signature) cannot be issued as such because the MASA knows the pledge cannot process that type
+* 406 Not Acceptable: if a voucher of the desired type or that uses the desired algorithms (as indicated by the "Accept" header fields and algorithms used in the signature) cannot be issued as such because the MASA knows the pledge cannot process that type.
-* 415 Unsupported Media Type: if the request uses an artifact format or Accept header value that is not supported by the MASA
+* 415 Unsupported Media Type: if the request uses an artifact format or Accept header value that is not supported by the MASA.

 Otherwise, the MASA creates a Voucher artifact as defined in {{voucher_artifact}} and updates the audit-log as described in {{Section 5.5 of !RFC8995}}.
 The Voucher is then supplied to the registrar within the body of an HTTP 200 OK response according to {{Section 5.6 of !RFC8995}}.